• Menu

 Monticello United Methodist Church 1920’s

-Following its original use, the structure transitioned into various businesses, such as serving as a library for Jasper County until the early 2003.
+Following its original use, the structure transitioned into various businesses, such as serving as a library for Jasper County until early 2003.
 An attempt to convert it into an event space in the late 2000s proved unsuccessful after a brief renovation effort.
 In 2021, a private buyer acquired the building with intentions to restore it, yet the plans never materialized.
 Since then, the building has remained unused, occasionally utilized for storage purposes.

 0 0 votes